learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['at', 'in', 'a_b', 'lion']
 ```

-**e)** The given input string has fields separated by the `:` character.
+**5)** The given input string has fields separated by the `:` character.
 Extract field contents only if the previous field contains a digit character.

 ```ruby
 >>> ip = 'vast:a2b2:ride:in:awe:b2b:3list:end'